Formalizing Learning from Language Feedback with Provable Guarantees: Algorithm

-To validate our characterization of learnability based on the transfer eluder dimension, we design a simple UCB-style algorithm, \algo, outlined in \cref{alg:LLF_UCB}. \algo~uses feedback to guide exploration using the optimism principle~\citep{auer2002ucb}.
-As a concrete instantiation of how our conceptual framework can inform algorithmic design, \algo~serves as a sanity check that LLF problems with finite transfer eluder dimensions can indeed be solved provably efficiently, with a regret guarantee that depends sublinearly on the transfer eluder dimension. \begin{theorem} Under \cref{as:reward mapping} and \cref{as:verifier}, for all $T\in\mathbb{N}$, the regret of \algo~satisfies
+\algo~is a concrete instantiation of how our conceptual LLF framework can inform algorithmic design, showing that LLF problems with finite transfer eluder dimensions can indeed be solved provably efficiently with a regret guarantee that depends sublinearly on the transfer eluder dimension. \begin{theorem} Under Assumptions \ref{as:reward mapping}--\ref{assum:unbiased-feedback}, for all $T\in\mathbb{N}$, ${\mathrm{Regret}}(T)$ of \algo is bounded by \begin{small}